nus-cs2103/website-base/admin/tp-constraints.md

 {%- endcall  %}

 {% call show_constraint("Constraint-Platform-Independent") -%}
 The software should work on the Windows, Linux, and OS-X platforms.
-Even if you are unable to manually test the app on all three platforms, consciously avoid using OS-dependent libraries and OS-specific features.<br/>
+Even if you are unable to manually test the app on all three platforms, deliberately avoid using OS-dependent libraries and OS-specific features.<br/>
 %%**Reason:** Peer testers should be able to use any of these platforms.%%
 {%- endcall  %}